aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheGlobalDbReadWriteSplittingPlugin.md

-# Global Database (GDB) Read/Write Splitting Plugin
+# Global Database (GlobalDb) Read/Write Splitting Plugin

-The GDB Read/Write Splitting plugin extends the functionality of the [read/write splitting plugin](./UsingTheReadWriteSplittingPlugin.md) and adopts some additional settings to improve support for Global Databases.
+The GlobalDb Read/Write Splitting plugin extends the functionality of the [read/write splitting plugin](./UsingTheReadWriteSplittingPlugin.md) and adopts some additional settings to improve support for Global Databases.

-The GDB Read/Write Splitting plugin adds the notion of a home region and allows users to constrain new connections to this region.
+The GlobalDb Read/Write Splitting plugin adds the notion of a home region and allows users to constrain new connections to this region.
 Such restrictions may be helpful to prevent opening new connections in environments where remote AWS regions add substantial latency that cannot be tolerated.

-Unless otherwise stated, all recommendations, configurations and code examples made for the [read/write splitting plugin](./UsingTheReadWriteSplittingPlugin.md) are applicable to the current GDB Read/Write Splitting plugin.
+Unless otherwise stated, all recommendations, configurations and code examples made for the [read/write splitting plugin](./UsingTheReadWriteSplittingPlugin.md) are applicable to the current GlobalDb Read/Write Splitting plugin.

 ## Plugin Availability